See you on the slopes until 26 April

 Built between the 12th and 13th century on a promontory close to the Roman road, this tower is the sole remaining part of a feudal dwelling occupied by a succession of families.
 Formerly surrounded by ditches and towers, the dwelling was destroyed and buried under mud slides when it was occupied by the Rochefort-Villaraymon Seigneurie.

-THE PEUTINGER TABLE
+DID YOU KNOW: THE PEUTINGER TABLE